10 Essential Items Every Backpacker Needs

 I’m very particular on the style of wash bag I use.
 It has to have a hook.
 I don’t want to be dropping it in a hostel or cheap hotel shower and have my bag getting soaked, dirty or trying to balance it in some impractical place.

 I also like to have it hung next to my bed in hostels so I can grab things easily especially when there is limited space.
+It is truly a life-saver and is one of the 10 essential items every backpacker needs.

 Mine was a free gift but this is a similar one.